Access the Code of Practice online

 Swarf is not the only problem that cutting with friction blades can create.
 Such blades will often produce excessive heat at the cutting edge, which will degrade the organic and metallic coatings.

 Often roof damage is caused by sub-trades accessing the roof after installation.
-Roofers and other trades must be aware of how they are treating the material they are working on and the effect it may have on adjacent surfaces.
+Roofers and other trades must be aware of how they treat the material they are working on and the effect it may have on adjacent surfaces.

-Where work is done above or adjacent to an installed roof surface, or where the roof is used a work platform for subsequent work, the main contractor must take steps to make sure the existing roof remains undamaged.
+Where work is done above or adjacent to an installed roof surface, or where the roof is used as a work platform for subsequent work, the main contractor must ensure the existing roof remains undamaged.